 The duties and responsibilities of facility manager roles cover building maintenance, health and safety compliance, budgeting, space planning, project management, and increasingly, facility logistics services like inter-office shipping.

-What is the meaning of facility management?
+What are the daily tasks of a facility manager?

 Why is logistics important in facility management?